Predicting Inflation with Recurrent Neural Networks: Data

-\subsection{Data}
+\section{Data}

 The data used in the empirical study is collected from the FRED-MD data base, a compilation of monthly US data made available by \cite{fred}, and corresponds to the vintage of October 2019.
-This data set is comprised of 128 series with 730 observations each, spanning the period from January 1959 to October 2019.
-Table \ref{table:data} in appendix \ref{app:data} provides the description of all the series as well as information on the data transformation.
-Departing from this data set, I create two sets of variables: the first comprises the ten series with direct CPI information, i.e. the CPI and its components (corresponding to series indexed by 110 to 199 in table \ref{table:data}), and the second comprises all the remaining series.
-The first set is denoted $w_t$, and the second, $z_t$.
+This data set comprises 128 series with 730 observations each, spanning the period from January-1959 to October-2019.
+Table \ref{table:data} in Appendix \ref{app:data} provides the description of all the series in the data set as well as information on the data transformation.

 The series undergo a sequence of transformations before estimation.
-First, I transform the data following the specifications in \cite{fred} to guarantee stationarity.
-The only exception is the CPI series, which here is specified in log differences, $\pi_t = log(P_t) - log(P_{t-1})$, where $P_t$ is the price index at time $t$.
-Second, missing observations are replaced with the unconditional mean for each series.
-And third, the data is normalized within the interval $[-1,1]$.
-This normalization is carried out in the in-sample set and extrapolated to the out-of-sample set such that there is no look-ahead bias.
-It is worth mentioning that neural networks may very well handle non-stationary data, hence the transformations that guarantee stationarity could potentially be relaxed.
-However it is much less evident whether these models can perform well in the presence of covariates with numerical values significantly different from one another.
-In fact, the evidence suggests that neural networks perform better when the inputs share a similar order of magnitude.\footnote{This fact is related to the gradient descent optimization process, which seems to converge much faster when the input data is normalized (see \citealp{norm}).
-For details on the optimization procedure, see appendix \ref{app:estimation}.} It is therefore very common in the literature to implement feature scaling to the data (feature standing for covariates), which is similar to assuming an equal importance of covariates \emph{ex-ante}.
+First, I transform the data following \cite{fred} to guarantee stationarity (column Tcode in Table \ref{table:data}).
+The only exceptions are aggregate CPI and aggregate PCE (items No. 110 and 120 respectively in Table \ref{table:data}), which are transformed in log differences.
+The inflation target in the paper is then defined as $\pi_t = log(P_t) - log(P_{t-1})$, where $P_t$ is either aggregate CPI or aggregate PCE at time $t$.
+Second, missing observations are replaced using the iterative expectation-maximization (EM) algorithm from \cite{stock02} (the percentage of missing values for each series is reported in Table \ref{table:data}).
+Finally, for the estimation of the neural network models, the data is further normalized within the interval $[-1,1]$.
+The normalization is carried out in-sample and extrapolated to the out-of-sample period to avoid look-ahead bias.
+This transformation is appropriate here since the evidence suggests that neural nets perform better when the regressors share a similar order of magnitude.\footnote{This fact is related to the gradient descent optimization process, which seems to converge much faster when the regressors are normalized (\citealp{norm}).
+For details on the optimization procedure, see appendix \ref{app:estimation}.} This scaling is similar to assuming an equal importance of covariates \emph{ex-ante}.